thaddavis/crewai_and_agentops_script/video_script/1/4_begin_building_the_crew.md

 touch src/our_crew_of_agents/crew.py
 ```

-Now let's past in the following code that I pieced together by looking at various examples provided by CrewAI in their public examples repository...
+Let's paste in this following code that I pieced together by looking at various examples provided by CrewAI in their examples GitHub repo...

 https://github.com/crewAIInc/crewAI-examples/blob/main/marketing_strategy/src/marketing_posts/crew.py